 - Lender offers or deals

 This is always subject to individual lenders’ criteria.
-The second thing it is essential to know what each optional rates are and the purpose they serve as follows;
+The second thing it is essential to know what each optional rate is and the purpose they serve as follows;

 What is a fixed-rate mortgage?